Skip to content

 Multizone Lights

-Entire device cycles as one unit (all zones same color at each iteration).
+Entire device cycles as one unit (all zones set to same color per frame).
+Uses MultiZonePacketGenerator.

 Monochrome/White Lights